discord-akairo/discord-akairo/README.md

   - Events for handlers, such as loading modules.
   - Events for various stages of command handling.
-    - For when commands start or finish.
-    - For when commands are blocked or cancelled.
-  - Modular listeners to easily separate your event handling.
+  - Reloadable listeners to easily separate your event handling.
-    - Completely reloadable.
-    - Adding your own emitters to listen to.

 #### Useful utilities and database providers.

-  - A utility class with many methods.
   - Resolvers for members, users, and others that can filter by name.
   - Shortcut methods for making embeds and collections.
   - Simple to use database providers.
     - Built-in support for `sqlite` and `sequelize`.
     - Works on entire table or single JSON column.
     - Caching data from databases.
-    - Default values.

 ## Installation